Sadia2000/Website-Prototype/README.md

 # Website-Prototype
-I am currently learning to make a website, so I tried to make a prototype website as a practice.
+I am currently learning to make a website, so I tried to make a prototype website as a practice, with reference to the <b><u>Prototype.psd</u></b> file.
 Help is really appreciated.

 <b>Questions to people with experience in this field:</b>